ahgamut/torchrecorder/docs/source/manual.rst

 User Guide
 ==========

-``torchrecord`` is pure Python3 code, it does not contain any C modules.
+``torchrecorder`` is pure Python3 code, it does not contain any C modules.

 Installation
 ------------